strangetom/ingredient-parser/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ingredient Parser's documentation!
+Ingredient Parser |release| documentation!
 =============================================

+The Ingredient Parser package is a Python package for parsing structured information out of recipe ingredient sentences

 .. grid:: 2

    .. grid-item-card::
+      :text-align: center
+      :padding: 3 1 2 1
+      :margin: 1 1 0 0

+      :material-regular:`directions_run;2em;sd-color-secondary`

       Getting Started
       ^^^^^^^^^^^^^^^

-      Find out how to install and use the ``ingredient-parser`` package with minimum effort.
+      Find out how to install and get started using the ``ingredient-parser`` package.
+      +++
       .. button-ref:: start/index
                   :expand:
                   :color: secondary